Frequently Asked Questions

 Can I request an application fee waiver?

-The Graduate School oversees all application fees and application fee waivers.
-Our department is unable to waive them independently.
-Information on requesting a fee waiver can be found here.
+The Office of Graduate Admissions oversees all application fees and application fee waivers.
+At this time, waivers are only available for U.S. students.
+Information on requesting a fee waiver can be found here (scroll down to “Fee Waivers” below “Step 2: Pay the Application Fee”).